Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 -   **Non-Fungible Tokens (NFTs)** are represented on Solana as SPL Tokens with an associated metadata account, 0 decimals, and a maximum supply of 1
 -   **Metaplex** offers a collection of tools that simplify the creation and distribution of NFTs on the Solana blockchain
--   The **Token Metadata** program standardizes the process of attaching metadata to NFTs
+-   The **Token Metadata** program standardizes the process of attaching metadata to SPL Tokens
--   The **Candy Machine program** is an NFT distribution tool used to create and mint NFTs from a collection
+-   The **Candy Machine** program is an NFT distribution tool used to create and mint NFTs from a collection
 -   **Sugar CLI** is a tool that simplifies the process of uploading media/metadata files and creating a Candy Machine for a collection
 -   The **Metaplex SDK** is a tool that offers user-friendly APIs to assist developers in utilizing the on-chain tools provided by Metaplex.

 # Overview

-Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token Program.
+Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token program.
 These tokens, however, also have an additional metadata account associated with each token mint.
 This allows for a wide variety of use cases for tokens.
 You can effectively tokenize anything, from game inventory to art.

 In this lesson, we will focus on the basics of creating NFTs on the Solana blockchain.
 We will cover the basics of how NFTs are represented on Solana and how to create and update them using the Metaplex SDK.
-Additionally, we will briefly introduce programs and tools such as Token Metadata, Candy Machine, and Sugar CLI that assist in creating and distributing NFTs on Solana.
+Additionally, we will briefly introduce tools such as Token Metadata program, Candy Machine program, and Sugar CLI that assist in creating and distributing NFTs on Solana.
 Note that this lesson will not extensively cover or demonstrate their use in the demo.

 ## NFTs on Solana